Islamicate-DH/islamicate-dh.github.io/Resources.md

 title: Resources and Repositories
 subtitle:
 ---
+Online Resources for the Study of Islamicate Manuscripts
+---
+The following websites contain self-directed courses in the study of Arabic script manuscripts and are excellent entry points for students:

+1. [mouse&manuscript (University of Leiden)][18]
+2. [HMML Arabic Paleography][19]
+3. [Course in Islamic Paleography (Jan Just Witkam)][20]

 Archival Repositories
 ---
 The following is a non-comprehensive list of important repositories of digitized Islamicate manuscripts (including some either not in Arabic script or only partially in Arabic script, such as dual-language Coptic texts); note that these collections vary greatly in technical terms and particularly in terms of access.
 Some permit full downloads of texts in various formats (some image-by-image, others in PDF format, and some with IIIF), while others only permit in-browser viewing.